chriswangelin/azure-hybridnet-terraform/README.md

 ### On-premises side

 Unlike typical connections between Azure vnets that use network peering, the on-premises network (```onprem-vnet```) connects to the hub (```hub-vnet```) via a Site-to-Site (S2S) VPN connection, which mimcs how many enterprise data centers connect to Azure.
-The on-premises side of the S2S setup uses a Windows virtual machine (```onprem-winra-vm```) that's running Remote Access and Routing Services (RAS), which is one of few software VPN's that Microsoft [officially supports](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpn-devices) for creating connections to Azure Virtual Network Gateway.  **IP forwarding MUST be enabled on the Windows machine so that it can route traffic to and from the VPN.**  The repository includes a [PowerShell script](/s2svpn-winras-vpng/scripts/config-s2svpn-winras-to-azure-vpng.ps1) for configuring the on-premises side of the VPN connecting in RAS, and the script is executed through a [Terraform module](/s2svpn-winras-vpng/virtual-machine-extension.tf) that invokes a virtual machine extension on the Windows RAS machine.
+The on-premises side of the S2S setup uses a Windows virtual machine (```onprem-winra-vm```) that's running Remote Access and Routing Services (RAS), which is one of few software VPN's that Microsoft [officially supports](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpn-devices) for creating connections to Azure Virtual Network Gateway.  **IP forwarding is enabled on the Windows machine so that it can route traffic to and from the VPN.**  The repository includes a [PowerShell script](/s2svpn-winras-vpng/scripts/config-s2svpn-winras-to-azure-vpng.ps1) for configuring the on-premises side of the VPN connecting in RAS, and the script is executed through a [Terraform module](/s2svpn-winras-vpng/virtual-machine-extension.tf) that invokes a virtual machine extension on the Windows RAS machine.

 ### Azure Side
 The Azure side of the VPN connection consists of an Azure Virtual Network Gateway (```hub-vpng```), and a Local Gateway (```hub-lgw```).
 The local gateway is a logical representation of the on-premises VPN gateway (the Windows RAS machine).
-The Windows RAS machine's public IP address and the on-premises virtual network address space must be entered into the the local gateway's resource configuration.
+The Windows RAS machine's public IP address and the on-premises virtual network address space is set in the the local gateway's resource configuration.
 The connection from the Azure Virtual Network Gateway to the on-premises Windows machine is made by creating a VPN connection (```onprem-conn```) in the Virtual Network Gateway resource.
 This connection associates the Virtual Network Gateway with the local gateway (which represents the on-premises Windows machine).

 ## Private Link Services & Private Endpoints